Gum Disease Scappoose, OR

 There are many factors that increase the risk of developing gum disease, including: smoking, pregnancy and diabetes.
 It is important to visit Scappoose Family Dentistry if you suspect you have gum disease, because the sooner you treat it, the better.

 The Early Stage of Gum Disease Is Called Gingivitis

 If you have gingivitis, your gums may become red, swollen and bleed easily.
-At this stage, the disease is still reversible and can usually be eliminated by a professional cleaning at your dental office, followed by daily brushing and flossing.
+At the gingivitis stage, the disease is still reversible and can usually be eliminated by a professional cleaning at your dental office, followed by daily brushing and flossing.

 Advanced Gum Disease Is Called Periodontitis

 Chronic periodontitis can lead to the loss of tissue and bone that support the teeth and it may become more severe over time.
 If it does, your teeth will feel loose and start moving around in your mouth.
 It usually gets worse slowly, but there can be periods of rapid progression.